rspamd/rspamd/doc/fuzzy_storage.md

 test/rspamd-test -p /rspamd/shingles
 ```

-**Important note:** it is not possible to change the parameter without losing all the data in the storage, as only one algorithm can be used simultaneously for each storage.
+**Important note:** it is not possible to change the parameter without losing all data in the storage, as only one algorithm can be used simultaneously for each storage.
 Conversion of one type of hash to another is impossible by design as a hash function cannot be reversed.